mckelvey/instagram-node-lib/README.md

 #### Subscriptions

 Geography subscriptions for media are also available with the following methods.
 A `callback_url` is required if not specified globally, and you may also provide a `verify_token` if you want to keep track of which subscription is coming back.
+Note that while `unsubscribe` is identical to the generic subscriptions method below, here, `unsubscribe_all` only removes geography subscriptions.

     Instagram.API.media.subscribe({ lat: 48.858844300000001, lng: 2.2943506, radius: 1000 });
       ->  { object: 'geography',